vaquero-db/vqro/README.md

 # vqro
-Vaquero database server and clients
+This repo contains the Vaquero time-series database server and clients.